bem/bem-components/common.blocks/menu/menu.en.md

 # menu

-A `menu` block is used for creation of various types of menus and lists.
+`menu` block is used for creation of various types of menus and lists.
 It allows to manage state, behavior and appearance of menus.

-As a result of template application the block will be rendered to a `<div>` HTML element, with `role="menu"` attribute set.
-The block's HTML element contains a set of switches – the `menu-item` blocks.
+As a result of template application the block will be rendered to `<div>` HTML element, with `role="menu"` attribute set.
+The block's HTML element contains a set of switches – `menu-item` blocks.

 It allow to manage the appearance, state and size of a menu blocks as well as manage the nested `menu-items` block's appearance.

 ## menu use cases

-A `menu` block is used for creation of following menu types:
+`menu` block is used for creation of following menu types:

 <table>
     <tr>